 Next steps if you are sourcing minerals from a supplier in a CAHRA can be found on this page.
 Please do get in touch for bespoke support and advice: CAHRAmap@kumi.consulting

-Subscribers can nominate two users (from within the same organisation).
+With a standard subscription, subscribers can nominate two users (from within the same organisation).
 There are no limits on the number of searches or downloads within the subscription period.

 Non-standard access packages are available, including individual country reports, integration of CAHRA Map analysis into broader due diligence support from Kumi, and access for organisations other than those directly producing or purchasing minerals.
 If you are interested in discussing a non-standard package, please contact us: CAHRAmap@kumi.consulting